 To thank him for his help, and render the trainer theft the most pointless subquest in subquest history, Ryan then casually steals his shoes and walks out.
 With friends like this...

-His karma gets even worse when he heads to Louis' contact - a guy called Silverman in a local pool hall.
-Technically, you shouldn't even be able to get in, this apparently being a high-class kind of dive where everyone needs to show a membership card to get in.
-The bouncer only cares that you have somebody's card though, shrugging off the fact that it's a friend's by saying that hey, if it's okay with Louis, why should he care?
+His karma gets even worse when he heads to Louis' contact—a guy called Silverman in a local pool hall.
+Technically, you shouldn't even be able to get in, this apparently being a high-class kind of dive where everyone needs to show a membership card to enter.
+The bouncer only cares that you have somebody's card though, shrugging off the fact that it's a friend's by saying that hey, if it's OK with Louis, why should he care?
 Suddenly I see why Ryan will get away with several murders without even facing much opposition.
-Everyone's so laid back about security around these parts, doing silly things like leaving passwords on unprotected terminals is still the equivalent of locking their secrets in Fort Knox.
+Everyone's so laid back about security around these parts, doing silly things like leaving passwords on unprotected terminals is the equivalent of locking their secrets in Fort Knox.

 "What can I get you?" asks the bartender.